 Details of assessments associated with this course are outlined below:

 The School is one of the largest and best-equipped institutions in the UK working in the field of music and sound.
-Students on the BA Music Performance have access to state-of-the-art audio resources including:
+Students on the BA Music and Audio Production have access to state-of-the-art audio resources including:

 The Sonic Lab: a unique performance space with variable acoustics, an acoustically transparent grid floor and 48 studio quality loudspeakers to facilitate three dimensional sound projection.
 The Sonic Lab is capable of projecting multichannel audio in a range of spatial formats including ambisonics and Dolby Atmos.